VPN Review: TunnelBear

 Installation and Features

-Users can select a server location from the drop down list, or click on one of the yellow tunnels on the world map, which causes the bear to start 'digging' to establish your VPN connection.
-TunnelBear doesn't provide any information about server performance, however, by selecting the "auto" option from the server list, you'll be connected to the fastest server available.
+Users can select a server from the drop-down menu or click on one of the yellow tunnels on the world map, which causes the bear to start digging.
+TunnelBear doesn't provide any information about server performance, however, by selecting "Fastest" from the server list, you should be connected to the best available server.

 Mobile App